JanssenProject/jans/docs/admin/developer/scripts/openid-config.md

 ## Common Use Cases

-Descriptions of common use cases for this script, including a code snippet for eachThis file is a placeholder.
+Descriptions of common use cases for this script, including a code snippet for each